micmic210/coffee-trivia/README.md

 #### The 404 Error Page
 The 404 error page on the Coffee Trivia Quiz website features the same coffee-themed background.
 It displays the message "Sorry, the page you are looking for does not exixt" and includes a "Go Back to Home" button, which helps users quickly return to the main page.
+You can find the page here: [404 Error Page](https://micmic210.github.io/coffee-trivia/404.html)

 ![Pages-not-found](/document/404-responsive.png)